 2-DOF Manipulator — Model-Based Real-Time Control

-A MATLAB/Simulink + TI C2000 control stack that combines computed-torque, PD + gravity compensation, and joint/task-space transformations to track millimetre-level trajectories on a 5-link planar robot in real time.
+MATLAB/Simulink and TI C2000 control stack: computed-torque, PD with gravity compensation, and joint/task-space transforms for millimetre-level trajectory tracking on a 5-link planar robot in real time.

 Key goals: